Criminal history checks

 Each state has different laws about old convictions (also known as ‘spent convictions’).
 Under spent conviction laws, employees and job applicants don’t have to disclose old convictions to anyone unless the law specifically requires them to.

-Police will not give your employer information about a spent conviction on a police check unless there is an exemption requiring them to do so.
+Police will not give your employer information about a spent conviction on a police check unless they are required to do so.

 If your employer finds out about a spent conviction by other means, such as word of mouth, they are not allowed to consider it when deciding whether to offer you a job.